What is NAP and Why Does It Matter for Local SEO?

 If that sounds confusing, it is.
 It’s also difficult to resolve because of the complexity of the situation.

-If your website isn’t ranking where you’d like it to rank in local search results, you’ll want to work with an SEO company Toronto and area to analyze your situation, determine the best course of action, and make the right adjustments to improve your rankings.
+If your website isn’t ranking where you’d like it to rank in local search results, you’ll want to work with our SEO company Toronto to analyze your situation, determine the best course of action, and make the right adjustments to improve your rankings.
 Google and other search engines are focusing more and more on local search results when people are searching for businesses.
 If you don’t rank highly for your location, you’ll be missing out on a lot of potential business.